microsoft/OMS-docker/README.md

-# Trying the container solution pack for Microsoft Operations Management Suite
+# Trying the container solution for Microsoft Operations Management Suite

 The Microsoft Operations Management Suite (OMS) is a software-as-a-service offering from Microsoft that allows Enterprise IT to manage any hybrid cloud.
 It offers log analytics, automation, backup and recovery, and security and compliance.
 Sign up for a free account at [http://mms.microsoft.com](http://mms.microsoft.com) or read more about here: [https://www.microsoft.com/en-us/server-cloud/operations-management-suite/overview.aspx](https://www.microsoft.com/en-us/server-cloud/operations-management-suite/overview.aspx)

-This container solution pack will generate a container which will runs OMS agent within.
+This container solution will generate a container which will runs OMS agent within.
 This is for Linux OS which has restriction in installing the Operations Management Suite Agent directly.
 However, it can also be used with other support Linux OS as well.

-## Joining the private preview

-You must be a member of the private preview to use this feature.
-To join, drop us a line at OMSContainers@microsoft.com.
+This is a public preview product.

 ### Supported Linux Operating Systems and Docker: